hackforla/CivicTechJobs/CONTRIBUTING.md

 6. [Create a pull request through the forked repo on your Github Account](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).
 Be sure to follow the instructions on the pull request template.
 7. Done!
 Now just wait for a team member to get back to you with feedback on your changes!

 > Important note: **We do not want to be flooded with pull requests** Please, do **NOT** take on another issue or open a second pull request until the pull request and linked issue are resolved by a team member.
-To take another issue, please ask the technical lead for an appropriate issue to take.
+To take another issue, please ask the development lead for an appropriate issue to take.

 ### Reviewing Code

+To review code, please take a look at this [guide from another project](https://github.com/hackforla/website/wiki/How-to-Review-Pull-Requests).
+Not all the information there will be relevant to this project, but it should nonetheless get your started.

 ## Additional Resources
 [Git Documentation](https://git-scm.com/doc)<br>